Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Forerunner 210 is a relatively simple GPS workout watch.
 It’s comfortable to wear, tracks your distance, course, pace, calories burned (heart rate monitor required), heart rate and really offers no frills beyond the standard watch features (chronograph, date and time).
-It’s all business all the time.
+These features make it the best fitness tracker available today!

 Garmin says that the Forerunner 210’s battery will last up to 3 weeks when in power save mode (GPS off) or up to 8 hours when the GPS is active.
 The watch is IPX7 rated, which basically means it can survive a rain storm or whatever sweat lodge you throw at it.